nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

          * _how deeply can we leverage their own preexisting constructs without having to handle maintenance, synchrony, version, etc., issues ourselves?_
-         * _can we establish a uniform URI policy to cover all C2M2-referenced CVs, or will we need to establish a specific policy for each CV?_
+         * _can we establish a uniform URI policy to cover all C2M2-referenced CVs, or will we need to establish multiple policies for different CVs?_
       * _establish and execute some sort of survey process to create consensus on **which particular CVs look like the best final selections** to serve as sanctioned C2M2 reference sets (e.g. OBI vs. BAO); criteria:_